The Lies We Believe About Referrals

 Why do we believe we have to ask for referrals, or spend a lot of time working to receive them or believe we have no control over them?

-It seems that the majority – like 90% – of the articles we can find online speak directly to asking for referrals.
-Like here, here, here, here, here, here and here.
-(I could go on, but you get the point.)
+It seems that the majority – like 97% – of the articles we can find online speak directly to asking for referrals.
+Just google “how to get referrals” and articles upon articles will tell you how to ask.

-And consider some of the most popular books on referrals – they discuss how to ask, how to network or how to use some other gimmick to generate referrals.
+And consider some of the most popular books on referrals – they discuss how to ask, how to network or how to use some other gimmicks to generate referrals.

-One-sided information and incorrect beliefs have created the myths or lies about referrals we believe, which is keeping most people from truly enjoying referrals.
+One-sided information and incorrect beliefs have created the myths or lies we believe about referrals, which is keeping most people from truly enjoying referrals.

-Let’s look in-depth at the five top lies or myths we believe about referrals.
+Let’s look in-depth at the five top myths people believe about referrals.